Oregon solar rebates and incentives: 2025 guide

 Local rebates

-Two local electric companies and one city in Oregon offer rebates when you install solar panels:
+Local electric companies and cities in Oregon offer rebates when you install solar panels:

 • Eugene Water & Electric Board provides a rebate worth $400/kW, up to $2,500 if you install a solar panel system.